Vajra: Etymology

 According to Asko Parpola, the Sanskrit vajra- (वज्र-) and its Avestan cognate vazra- are possibly ultimately derived from the Proto-Indo-European root *weg'- which means "to be(come) powerful".
 The related Proto-West-Uralic *vaśara ("axe, mace", (later) "hammer"; whence Ukonvasara, "Ukko's hammer") is an early loanword from the Proto-Indo-Aryan *vaj’ra- but not from Proto-Iranian, state Parpola and Carpelan, because its palatalized sibilant is not consistent with the depalatalization which occurred in Proto-Iranian.

 Hinduism

 Rigveda

-The earliest mention of the vajra is in the Rigveda, part of the four Vedas.
+Traditionally, the earliest mention of the vajra is in the Rigveda, part of the four Vedas, though inscription wise, the earliest mention is being part of the name of a Javanese king.
 It is described as the weapon of Indra, the chief among the devas.
 Indra is described as using the vajra to kill sinners and ignorant persons.
-The Rigveda states that the weapon was made for Indra by Tvastar, the maker of divine instruments.
+The Rigveda states that the weapon was made for Indra by Tvaṣṭṛ, the maker of divine instruments.
 The associated story describes Indra using the vajra, which he held in his hand, to slay the asura Vritra, who took the form of a serpent.
 In the context of Rigvedic weaponry, the word vájra appears to have been used for the sling as a weapon, but also for extremely effective sling projectiles specially crafted from lead corresponding to cast lead projectiles as they were in widespread use in the cultural areas of the Middle East and the ancient world, especially in classical antiquity.